Internship OPPORTUNITIES

 Virginia Sea Grant is offering the following paid opportunities for Undergraduate Students interested in working on projects with our Virginia Sea Grant affiliated Graduate Students.
 Students must be willing and able to work at the specified location and understand that this opportunity does not provide housing or additional funding to support housing.

-Up to four fellowships, each with a $7,000 stipend will be offered to enable selected students to conduct research under the guidance of a Graduate Fellow mentor.
+Up to two fellowships, each with a $7,000 stipend will be offered to enable selected students to conduct research under the guidance of a Graduate Fellow mentor.

 Funding: Interns will be paid a stipend of $7,000.
 Students will work full-time (40 hours/week) for nine weeks during the summer (May-August depending on the selected project).